 We have the special god-connection and prophet, not you, so we are better.

 This is equivalent to a sports nut claiming that his team has the special superstar player, but in the case of religion it's an evidence-free boast about an imaginary god and charlatan (and possibly schizophrenic) prophet.

 We have the right information and interpretation, not you.

-We read the special book, so we don't have to think for ourselves.
+We read the special book, so we don't have to think any deeper.

 We have the special knowledge, and everybody else is ignorant and stupid.

 Religions give people a reason to think they have

 an inside secret about something important, and therefore

 they are somehow

 in the know or more insightful as a result.